CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 2) Copy `docker_deploy.env.example` to `docker_deploy.env` and
 and fill in your AWS access key, access key secret, and default region.
+The access key and secret would be for the AWS user you plan on using to deploy with, possibly created in the section "Select or create user and/or role for deployment".
 You may also populate this file with a script you write yourself, for example with something that uses the AWS CLI to assume a role and gets temporary credentials.
+If you are running this on an EC2 instance with an instance profile that has deployment permissions, you can leave this file blank.
 3) Copy `deploy/vars/example.yml` to `deploy/vars/{environment}.yml`, where `{environment}` is the name of the Run Environment created above (e.g. `staging`, `production`)
 4) Open the .yml file you just created, and enter your CloudReactor API key next to "api_key"